Efficiency Office: History

 In 1972, Governor Murray MacLehose commissioned McKinsey & Company to conduct a brief examination of the machinery of government in Hong Kong.
 The report, commonly known as the “McKinsey Report”, found that the colonial government's efforts to expand services were diluted by the continuing decline in skilled and experienced staff.
-It was therefore recommended that the government should be divided into secretariat branches for policy formulation and departments for implementation, whereas improving personnel management by opening senior positions to all grades and introducing the merit-based promotion system.
+It was therefore recommended that the government should be divided into secretariat branches for policy formulation and departments for implementation, while improving personnel management by opening senior positions to all grades and introducing the merit-based promotion system.
 Governor MacLehose later proposed to develop the civil servants’ expertise in modern corporate management in his 1973 policy address.

 In February 1989, the Finance Branch set out concrete proposals for public sector reform, aiming to enhance the efficiency of public service management and delivery.
 These suggestions include the use of trading funds and statutory corporations, as well as outsourcing.

 The Efficiency Unit, the predecessor agency of EffO, was established in May 1992, with Robert Footman as its inaugural Head.
 Its staff consisted mainly of civil servants from different professional and management backgrounds so as to work on strategic issues across government agencies, including identifying opportunities, devising solutions, and promoting and coordinating reforms.
 Similarly, the Management Services Agency was founded in September 1993 to provide management and technology consultancy support to bureaux and departments when implementing service improvements.
 In July 2002, both the Efficiency Unit and the Management Services Agency were merged into a single unit to streamline the management structure for enhanced flexibility in carrying out the reform agenda and responding to changing demands.

-For the first time in history, the Efficiency Unit published the Code on Access to Information, as well as companion guides for human resource management, public finance, and civil service training.
+The Efficiency Unit published the Code on Access to Information, as well as companion guides for human resource management, public finance, and civil service training.
 In July 2001, the Efficiency Unit launched the 1823 call centre, a 24-hour one-stop hotline service, to answer public enquiries and receive complaints for some 20 participating government departments.